Donald L. Gill's specialty is what makes people twitch.

 In fact, the 39-year-old scientist had no intention of staying when he and his wife, Julie, moved to the Baltimore area from England in 1979.

-But after a three-year fellowship at the National Institutes of Health in Bethesda, Dr. Gill was offered his own laboratory and a teaching post at the university's biochemistry department in Baltimore, and he decided to make his home here.
+But after a three-year fellowship at the National Institutes of Health in Bethesda, Dr. Gill was offered his own laboratory and a teaching post at the university's biochemistry department in Baltimore, and decided to make his home here.

 Now he heads the university's biochemistry graduate program and a staff of seven conducting research in the way calcium controls cell activity.
 Five years ago, the Gills moved from Catonsville to a wooded five-acre lot in Marriottsville next to Patapsco State Park.